joelwittrin/Quantum-Carpets/README.md

-The files of interest for external parties are main.py, animating_scripts.py & quantum_carpets.py.
-These allow the user to try the code with no need for writing anything themselves!
+**Computation of Leaky Quantum Carpets**

+A numerical solver for the time-dependent 1D Schrödinger equation, supporting multiple boundary conditions (Dirichlet, Neumann, Sommerfeld/radiating) and potentials.
+The numerical solution can be compared against an analytical solution, and visualized as "quantum carpets" - space-time plots of the probability density.

+Files of interest:

-main.py is the computational part of the project.
-Here, parameters are chosen.
+1. main.py - The computational core of the project.
+All parameters (initial conditions, potentials, boundary conditions, etc.) are chosen here.

-animating_scripts.py plots the numerical solution to the analytical based on the parameters in main.py
+2. animating_scripts.py - Animates the numerical solution alongside the analytical solution, based on the parameters set in main.py.

-quantum_carpets.py plots the quantum carpets, based on the parameters in main.py
+3. quantum_carpets.py - Generates quantum carpet plots (probability density over position and time), based on the parameters set in main.py.

-Good luck in your future endeavours, whoever stumbles upon this code...
+These three files let you run and explore the project without writing any code yourself.
+All code has been used for the bachelor's project "Computation of Leaky Quantum Carpets".